Javascript is not enabled.

 A new type of brewery opened in Orlando when Broken Strings came to town.
 Co-owner Adam Peyrouse brought logistics experience from his time as an enlisted member of the U.S. Air Force to his role as taproom manager of Broken Strings, which bills itself as a place that serves “the best beer and some crazy awesome music.”

-The brewery features its own craft beers, with inspired names like Rebel Yell, Social Graces and Liquid Vinyl.
-Live music is performed in the taproom.
+The brewery features its own craft beers, with names like Rebel Yell, Social Graces and Liquid Vinyl, and offers live music in the taproom.

 Join AARP to Continue